akhvorov/vgram/docs/source/examples.rst

 	print("First 10 alphabet elements:", alpha[:10])

 V-Gram is an unsupervised method that's why we fit v-gram to all data.
-Once fitted, v-gram doesn't fit again, and we could not trouble about doubled fitting.
+Once fitted, v-gram doesn't fit again, and we could not trouble about double fitting.

 In the last two lines shown how to get dictionary alphabet and print some elements.